Elizabeth J. Olson DVMCCRT

 Kelly has been in the veterinary field since Jan. of 2014.
 She started her career as a receptionist at a veterinary hospital in Boston and began working as a technician there 6 months later.
 She received her AS degree in veterinary technology in 2018 and is working toward her certification in the state of FL.
 She has a special interest in exotic animal and wildlife medicine, surgery, and phlebotomy.
 Kelly spends her free time paddle boarding, hiking, fishing, and going to local theme parks with her friends.
 She shares her home with a Fancy mouse named Hopper, a Beta fish named Kumar, and an American bulldog/Pitbull mix named Titan.

 Jenni has been a Licensed Veterinary Technician since 1988 and received her license from Michigan State University.
-In 2012, she received a Bachelor's of Applied Science in Veterinary Technology from St. Petersburg College, where Dr. Olson was her mentor for her senior project.
+In 2012, she received a Bachelor's of Applied Science in Veterinary Technology from St. Petersburg College.
+She is also a veterinary assistant instructor for Southern Technical College here in Orlando.
 Jenni has worked for Sedgwick County Zoo, the National Aquarium in Baltimore, and Disney's Animal Kingdom.
 She has also worked in private practice and in internal medicine in a specialty practice here in central Florida.
 Her special veterinary interests include avian and reptilian hematology and reptile medicine.
 In her spare time, Jenni likes spending time with her family camping.
-Her non-human family includes two dogs, Chloe and Olaf, one kitty named Princess Kitty, a yellow-naped Amazon named Uma, and a blue-tongued Skink named Moey.
+Her non-human family includes two dogs, Chloe and Olaf, a cat named Princess Kitty, a yellow-naped Amazon named Uma, and a blue-tongued Skink named Moey.